byrd-laif/soilMakers/lifeStylesForChange/creativeEcoLivingProofOfConcept.md

 Designing and creating symbiotic living environments that support, restore and regenerate both the physical body and the environment (earth body) have positive effects on the health of a population as a whole, not just the individual within the living design.

-**Vivarium**
-A vivarium (Latin, literally for "place of life"; plural: vivaria or vivariums) is an area, usually enclosed, for keeping and raising animals or plants for observation or research.
+**Vivarium**- (Latin, literally for "place of life"; plural: vivaria or vivariums) is an area, usually enclosed, for keeping and raising animals or plants for observation or research.
 Often, a portion of the ecosystem for a particular species is simulated on a smaller scale, with controls for environmental conditions.

 #### The aim; to harmonize the Natural World with the Modern World.

-Mind, Body, Earth- Anima Mundi (World Soul) Symbiotic Connections.
-An enchanted sensibility can be strategically cultivated to *'Capitalize On The Use Of The Senses To Create Change'.*
+Mind, Body, Earth; Anima Mundi (world soul) Symbiotic Connections.

+An enchanted sensibility can be strategically cultivated to ***'Capitalize On The Use Of The Senses To Create Change'.***

 Physical body is the placebo; the mind’s capacity to influence bodily functions and symptoms.

 Re-establishing and encouraging healthy symbiotic connections with nature through sensory experiences, interactions, movement, and hands-on activities.
-Allowing the brain to establish new, more productive patterns.
+Allowing the brain and body to establish new, more productive patterns.

 Inventing a new universe to live in, a universe of possibility.
 A place where people are continually discovering how they create their reality, and how they can change it.